 It can be difficult for traders to make a really impactful display.
 One has to balance the budget for decorating the stand with potential sales.
 I have always felt my work was a natural fit with the flower show and wanted to produce an attractive showcase with a horticultural element.
 Being part of this century-old world famous show, one also feels a responsibility to give visitors a feast for the eyes!
 So we were incredibly grateful to our sponsors CCLA who made it possible for Rachael and I to create a stand that had great visual impact and complemented my sculptures perfectly.

 I also liked James Alexander Sinclair’s design for Zoe Ball’s Listening Garden, one of five BBC Radio 2 Feel Good Gardens.
-Beneath the ground and unheard, music was relayed through underwater speakers in three long troughs.
+Beneath the ground and unheard, music played through underwater speakers in three long troughs.
 The bass produced ripples and patterns on the surface of the water and the gravel around them pulsates.
 It was an amazing sensation and very clever.

 Press day was fun and like every other stall holder, we took lots of photographs with the celebrities that dropped in to see us, including Dame Judi Dench OBE, Jeremy Vine, Jennifer Saunders OBE, Deborah Meaden, Nigel Havers, and Alan Titchmarsh.
 I was very honoured to also receive a visit from HRH Prince Philip who admired my Life size Cheetah.
 Another member of the Royal Family who bought a Robin from my solo exhibition last year, came to say hello.
-The private view for all my collectors was a bit of a social whirl, catching up with old friends and discussing new commissions.
+The private view for all my collectors was a bit of a social whirl, catching up with old friends and discussing new bronze sculpture commissions.

 I particularly enjoyed the private views at the end of the day when the crowds had dispersed.
 It was a special time, a welcome chance to walk around in the early evening sun, see the amazing gardens and chat to other exhibitors.
 I got to really appreciate the incredible vision and hard work that goes into each individual contribution.